 What Is Intestate Succession?

-If a person dies intestate, they die without making a valid will.
+If a person dies intestate, they die without making a valid last will and testament.
 Intestate succession is the process by which the estate assets left behind are shared among heirs of the deceased according to state law.

 Intestate succession laws exist in every state in the United States of America and the District of Columbia.
 These laws ensure that the property is shared peacefully and fairly between those with the right to inherit.
 The law also decides who has this right based on their relationship with the deceased.

 Even if a person has property or assets in several states, the court will generally open a probate case in the location where they were domiciled, i.e., where their primary residence or home is.
 However, probate courts in other states may have jurisdiction over the personal property the deceased person had there.

 If your relative died intestate, or you do not have a will and are worried about dying intestate in Washington DC, you should understand how DC intestate succession laws work.
 You may also consider hiring a professional estate planning attorney as soon as possible to keep your loved ones out of court and prevent possible conflict.

 How Does Intestate Succession Work in the District of Columbia?

 The probate court in DC oversees the succession process, whether the decedent dies with a will or without one.
 The process starts when an interested party files a probate petition with the court.
 This is a request for the court to open the probate estate, appoint a personal representative, and distribute the property accordingly.

 DC Code § 20–304 outlines all the information that a probate petition must contain to be validly considered by the court.
-If the petition is accepted, the court appoints an administrator for the intestate estate.
+If the petition is accepted, the court appoints an administrator for the decedent’s estate.
 With intestate succession, the surviving spouse (if any) is usually the first to be considered for the role of the personal representative.
 DC Code § 20–303 lists the order of priority for individuals who could be appointed as personal representatives.